top of page

 The Full Story

-A burgeoning field, somatic therapy aims to connect us back to our bodies, providing an another way to authentically connect to Self, manage emotional and physical stress, and find your way home.
+A burgeoning field, somatic therapy aims to connect us back to our bodies, providing an another way to authentically connect to Self, manage emotional and physical stress, and renegotiate trauma, including attachment and development trauma.

 "Somatics" comes from the Greek word “soma” meaning “the living body known from within”.
 In other words, somatics is the field of consciously connecting the body with the mind.
 Somatic work is an experiential approach towards mind/body integration, or a remembrance of the connection between these two that our experiences have caused us to forget - sometimes from a very young age.
 Somatic psychology is known as a “bottom up” approach as opposed to a “top-down” model, which means that we can use the body as a guide to point towards the direction of healing.